PyDrocsid/documentation/docs/cogs/administration/sudo.md

 ## Maintenance Commands

 !!!
 Note
     These commands do not necessarily have to be executed with the `.sudo` command.
-Theoretically, the required permission levels can be changed to any other permission level, so that users who are not allowed to execute the sudo command can also use these maintenance commands.
+Theoretically, the required permission levels can be changed to any other permission level, so that users who are not allowed to execute the `.sudo` command can also use these maintenance commands.
 However, it is recommended to only allow trusted users to use these commands.

 ### `clear_cache`
 This command clears the redis cache by executing the `FLUSHALL` command.